 The objective is to ensure that adequate funding is in place to meet its planned portfolio growth requirements, while managing holding costs and interest rate exposures.
-The Company will maintain minimum liquidity levels.
+The Company will maintain adequate liquidity levels.

-This is effectively managed by primarily matching long-term borrowings to the bond redemption funds which secure floating rate bonds and also, by new loan disbursements, arranging fixed deposits and maintaining tertiary lines of liquidity where feasible.
+This is effectively managed by primarily matching long-term borrowings to the bond redemption funds which secure floating rate bonds and also, new loan disbursements, arranging fixed deposits and maintaining tertiary lines of liquidity where feasible.
+The Company continues to manage its liquidity risk in response to the COVID-19 pandemic.
+There is no material uncertainty that may cast doubt on its ability to continue as a going concern.